A Comprehensive Guide to Cluster Analysis: Applications, Best Practices and Resources

 Applying dimensionality reduction techniques, such as principal component analysis (PCA) or t-SNE, can assist you to visualize the clusters in a lower-dimensional space.
 This can help reveal complex relationships and separations between clusters that are not easily visible in the original high-dimensional data.

-Common Mistakes and Disadvantages with Cluster Analysis
+Common Mistakes and Disadvantages of Cluster Analysis

 Here are some common mistakes with cluster analysis to avoid.